A voice for

 • ‘Food of the Gods’

-Cacao is often used as a food to gain its therapeutic benefits.
-In herbal medicine, cacao can also sometimes be used by herbalists in tincture or powdered forms.
+Cacao is often consumed as a food, where it offers many of its therapeutic benefits.
+In a clinical setting, cacao can also sometimes be used by herbalists in tincture or powdered forms.
 Both raw and roasted cacao preparations are used, as they both have medicinal and nutritional benefits.

 Raw cacao is often thought to be superior.
 Raw cacao is not completely unprocessed as it will have been fermented.
 It is, however, unroasted.
 Cocoa powder is both fermented and roasted.